trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 In this case, the mispelled variable would be caught.

-A quick note of some strange CMake langauge behavior is case sensitivity:
+CMake langauge behavior with respect to case sensitivity is also strange:

-* Calls of built-in and user-defined functions is *case insensitive*!
+* Calls of built-in and user-defined macros and functions is *case insensitive*!
 That is ``set(...)``, ``SET(...)``, ``Set()``, and all other combinations of upper and lower case characters for 'S', 'E', 'T' all call the bulit-in `SET()`` function.
-The convention in TriBITS is to use all caps for functions and macros.
-The convention in CMake literature from Kitware seems to use lower-case for functions and macros.
+The convention in TriBITS is to use all caps for functions and macros (was adopted by following the conventions used in the early versions of TriBITS, see `History of TriBITS`_).
+The convention in CMake literature from Kitware seems to use lower-case letters for functions and macros.

 * The names of CMake varables (local or cache/global) are *case sensitive*!
   That is, ``SOME_VAR`` and ``some_var`` are *different* variables.
 Built-in